mariomac/pipes/docs/tutorial/b-highlevel/04-dynamic-nodes/README.md

 # Tutorial 02: basic nodes in High-Level API

+> ⚠️ This document is outdated and the code examples could not compile in a
+> recent version of Pipes.
+Stay tuned for a newer version

-In the previous tutorial about the [basics of the low-level API](../01-lowlevel-nodes/), the example graph was statically built during the coding time.
+In the previous tutorial about the [basics of the low-level API](../lowlevel/01-nodes/), the example graph was statically built during the coding time.
 This is, its architecture was known at compile time.

 In some other scenarios, we would like to let the users of our software